GBLille/MassiveFold/README.md

     -w| --wall_time: (default: 20) total time available for calibration computations, unit is hours.
     -m| --msas_precomputed: path to directory that contains computed msas.
     -n| --top_n_models: uses the n neural network models with best ranking confidence from this run's path.
+    -j| --jobid: jobid of an alignment job to wait for inference, skips the alignments.

   Facultative options:
     -t| --tool_to_use: (default: 'AFmassive') Use either AFmassive or ColabFold in structure prediction for MassiveFold